Last night a regular at my bar (“The Devil”…see People at my Job) pulled me aside and shoved his stinky-booze-breath in my face,

 But after indulging my childhood memories….here’s what I realized/was reminded of while sitting there: the problem, the ridiculousness of such a desire…when you’re a kid, you’re a leech.
 Between the ages of 0-20 (depending on your family environment) you’ve been provided for, allowed to play, given a fantasy world.
 Of course the memories are often rosy and nice when you could lounge with stuffed animals, draw in coloring books, and play games without worrying about the implications and support of such a lifestyle.
 You could smear your shit in a public bathroom without consequences.
 But that’s not reality anymore…that’s not life.

 I think the sign of a mature mind is how fast you move on from the pettiness and problems of the daily grind.
 I’m not very good at it, but I’m getting better.
 Because while sitting there in the terminal and telling myself to stop fantasizing, I began to look around.
 Already the stress of the previous shift was melting away and the events that occurred seemed funny.
-I was looking forward to going home and felt happy.
-Reality wasn’t that bad.
+I was looking forward to going home.